Retrospective

-After you ship your product, or finish an important milestone, it's natural for your team to sit back and reflect on what happened.
+After you ship your product, complete your sprint, or finish an important milestone it's natural for your team to sit back and reflect on what happened.
 Did everything go according to plan?
 Were the estimates right?
 Is there anything we could have done better?
 Did our customers like the product?
+By looking back to our previous sprint or our previous achievements we can gather data and understand the root causes of why things went right or wrong, and plan action items for future sprints with this in mind.

 How to plan for it